SydneyLoats/SydneyLoats/README.md

 ### user @SydneyLoats
 ### My name is Sydney Loats and I am a second year computational engineering student at the University of Texas at Austin
-### I am searching for internship, co-op, or research opportunities to gain experience with software engineering, data science, and analytics
+### I am searching for internship, co-op, or research opportunities to gain experience with software, engineering, data science, and analytics
 ### Reach me via email at sydneyloats@gmail.com

 <!--